GolosChain/golos-reference/git_guildelines.md

 - `master`: Points to the current release of Golos.
 Witnesses should be running this branch.
 Each release commit will be tagged `vMajor.Hardfork.Release`.
-When we get ready to release we will merge feature branches into `develop` and then do a single merge into `master` via a Pull Request.
+When we get ready to release we will merge feature branches into `golos-vMajor.Hardfork.Release` and then do a single merge into `master` via a Pull Request.
 All PRs to `master` must pass automated testing to be merged.
-- `develop`: The active development branch.
-We will strive to keep `develop` in a working state.
+- `golos-vMajor.Hardfork.Release`: The active current version development branch.
+We will strive to keep `golos-vMajor.Hardfork.Release` in a working state.
 All PRs must pass automated tests before being merged.
-  While this is not a guarantee that `develop` is bug-free, it will guarantee that the branch is buildable in our standard build configuration and passes the current suite of tests.
-That being said, running a node from `develop` has risks.
+  While this is not a guarantee that `golos-vMajor.Hardfork.Release` is bug-free, it will guarantee that the branch is buildable in our standard build configuration and passes the current suite of tests.
+That being said, running a node from `golos-vMajor.Hardfork.Release` has risks.
 We recommend that any block producing node build from `master`.
 If you want to test new features, develop is the correct branch.

 ### Patch Branches

 All changes should be developed in their own branch.
-These branches should branch from `develop` and then merged back into `develop` when they are tested and ready.
-If an issue needs another issue as a dependency, branch from `develop`, merge the dependent issue branch into the new branch, and begin development.
+These branches should branch from `golos-vMajor.Hardfork.Release` and then merged back into `golos-vMajor.Hardfork.Release` when they are tested and ready.
+If an issue needs another issue as a dependency, branch from `golos-vMajor.Hardfork.Release`, merge the dependent issue branch into the new branch, and begin development.
 The naming scheme we use is the issue number, then a dash, followed by a shorthand description of the issue.
 For example, issue 22 is to allow the removal of an upvote.
 Branch